aymanibrahim/data-modeling-cassandra/README.md

 ![](data_model_cassandra.png)

 # Data
-Data for song and user activities is in the _event_data_ directory as CSV files.
+Data for song and user activities are in the _event_data_ directory as CSV files.

 ## event_data
 - files are partitioned by date